tost11/OpenDTU-Push-Rest-API-and-Deye-Sun/README.md

 ## Dye Sun Branch

+This feature Branch is intended to read out Deye Sun Micro PV Inverters and make use of the original project UI and features

-The esp will connect via udp to the configured ip and port.
+The esp will connect via udp to the configured ip/hostname and port.
 It will read all data every 5 minutes (more is not supported by device) Reachable check will be done more often

 Original implementation for Hoymiles inverts will work in parallel

+Tested with model: SUN300G3-EU-230

 ### Working